Trump signs executive order on Obamacare

 Spicer did not respond when asked for further details.

-In addition to the presidential action on Obamacare, White House Chief of Staff Reince Priebus will also send out a memo to all government agencies and departments calling for a regulatory freeze, Spicer said.
+In addition to the presidential action on The Affordable Care Act, White House Chief of Staff Reince Priebus will also send out a memo to all government agencies and departments calling for a regulatory freeze, Spicer said.

 Signal on Day One